Our Approach to Reporting in 2021

 Our water desk, staffed by Heather Sackett, produced 42 stories as Sackett covered 61 water meetings across the state of Colorado.
 It was her third year on the beat.
 Her work has been distinguished by its analysis on the impact that ongoing drought is having on water users and water policy.
 Sackett also broke important stories about a mining company’s violation of the Clean Water Act, a state legislative effort to develop new policy on investment water speculation and the city of Aspen’s efforts to create a new integrated water plan that includes new storage sites.

 Curtis Wackerle, hired in July 2020 as editor overseeing all aspects of the newsroom, as well as editor and reporter on the Connie Harvey Environment Desk, added executive director of the organization to his title in August.
-This was precipitated by Brent Garnder Smith, AJ’s founder who since 2020 had been serving as executive director, stepped down to become the news director for Aspen Public Radio .
+This was precipitated by Brent Garnder Smith, AJ’s founder who since 2020 had been serving as executive director, stepping down to become the news director for Aspen Public Radio .

 The environment desk published 16 stories in 2021.
 Focus areas included grappling with the impacts of surging recreational use, by OHV drivers on the Lead King Loop near Marble and overnight hikers in the Maroon Bells Snowmass Wilderness.
 The desk also published stories about land conservation initiatives.